saboyle/LeavingCareWiki/ContinuuingSupport.md

 [https://www.gov.uk/find-local-council](https://www.gov.uk/find-local-council)

-### Just want a chat?
-Or need help?
+### Just want a chat or need help?

 If you're in your teens make contact with other care leavers at the **IMO Hub** [http://imohub.org.uk/about/](http://imohub.org.uk/about/)

-For care leavers of any age you can contact the site set up by the Children's Commissioner called Help at Hand here: [https://www.childrenscommissioner.gov.uk/help-at-hand/](https://www.childrenscommissioner.gov.uk/help-at-hand/)
+Whatever your age, **Help at Hand** provides support, advice and information [https://www.childrenscommissioner.gov.uk/help-at-hand/](https://www.childrenscommissioner.gov.uk/help-at-hand/)

 You can also call the advice line at the charity for young people who have experienced the care system, **Become** [https:https://www.childrenscommissioner.gov.uk/help-at-hand///www.becomecharity.org.uk/for-young-people/care-advice-line/](https://www.becomecharity.org.uk/for-young-people/care-advice-line/)